salembs/supermarket-management-application/README.md

-a GUI supermarket management application
+A GUI supermarket management application